 Note for use with adults: We built the ESQ-R from our student version of the ESQ rather than the adult version, and we don't have a scale for Stress Tolerance for kids, which is why those items didn't end up on the ESQ-R. People who are low in Stress Tolerance tend to be low on Emotional Control, so the Emotional Regulation Skill Area may overlap with Stress Tolerance.
 If you want to use the ESQ-R to provide feedback to your clients, your best approach is to talk with them about their scores on the five skill areas in terms of stronger and weaker scores.
 You can also look at individual item responses to continue the discussion, again with the understanding that low scores are strengths and high scores are challenges.
-The Skill Areas section above tells the numbers for the individual items in each Skill Area, so you should be able to find the corresponding score for each item the spreadsheet you receive for each survey you've submitted for scoring.
+The Skill Areas section above tells the numbers for the individual items in each Skill Area, so you should be able to find the corresponding score for each item in the hard copy version of the ESQ-R.